Session 9/13Page 4/5: Topic B: Relations development between children and teenagers: group development and individual friendships

 - How can we talk openly with the children and teenagers about the challenges of control and boundaries that we can see they are struggling with and how can we guide them?

-Group 3: the degree of intimacy
+Group 3: Confidentiality and intimacy

 - Where do we see the children and youth make attempts to get closer and more confidential relations?